grapestone5321/Kaggle-Faster_Data_Science_Education/README.md

 Solve short hands-on challenges to perfect your data manipulation skills.

+## 5. Feature Engineering

+Discover the most effective way to improve your models.

 ## 6. Deep Learning

 Use TensorFlow to take machine learning to the next level.
 Your new skills will amaze you.